-When a CPU-generated address matches the contents of the break address registers, the break interrupt begins after the CPU completes its current instruction.
+When a CPU-generated address matches the contents of the break address registers, the break interrupt is generated.
 A return-from-interrupt instruction (RTI) in the break routine ends the break interrupt and returns the MCU to normal operation.
 Figure 21-2 shows the structure of the break module.